-In summer 2017, the staff of The Intercept started bargaining our first union contract.
-We won union recognition in April 2017, after a card check confirmed that a majority of eligible employees had signed union cards.
+In summer 2017, the staff of The Intercept started bargaining their first union contract.
+The workers won union recognition in April 2017, after a card check confirmed that a majority of eligible employees had signed union cards.

 As reporters, researchers, editors, developers, and designers, we believe deeply in The Intercept’s founding mission, to hold “the most powerful governmental and corporate factions accountable,” and we recognize the tremendous lengths to which our leadership has gone to ensure we have the editorial independence and legal protections to uphold this vision.
 Three years after The Intercept’s official launch, with freedom of the press under direct attack from the Trump administration, it is an appropriate time to take new steps to strengthen our workplace culture and worker protections to better ensure fulfillment of the principles that guide our journalism.